-Though the emotional attachments and investments are important, courts have to be more practical about their decisions.
+Though emotional attachments and investments are important, courts have to be more practical about their decisions.
 A parent can be a wonderful guardian emotionally, but that does not mean they can provide the best living conditions to the child.
-Courts have to look for financial stability, too and determine if the parent can provide a permanent house, better schooling, and fulfill other material needs of the child.
+Courts have to look for financial stability, too, and determine if the parent can provide a permanent house, better schooling, and fulfill other material needs of the child.

 It is to be kept in mind that while all these factors are given their due importance in a child custody case, the courts do not judge the case primarily on any of these factors.
 All the parties are heard, their reasons considered, their opinions and preferences notes, but there is no ‘one’ deciding factor.

 The court will take into account all the information and then judge the situation to see what works best in the child’s favor.
 At all times, the courts must remember that they are there for the welfare of the child, and not of the parents.